ex16x41/bugbounty/README.md

 # Cloud AWS Recon & Hacking (s3) ;^)  -if you find bugs using this rep, credit <3

-# First let's identify how s3 buckets look like in practice?
+# First let's identify how s3 buckets look like in real life? we have multiple scenarios

 **example URL one (here the url format is targetbucket.amazon)**